mhl787156/project_pollibee/README.md

 > Note: as of 10/03/2024 the crazyflie model has not been properly tuned.
 If it's not flying properly, change the file `sim_config/world.json` line 5 (`model_type`) to use `quadrotor_base` instead of crazyflie and it will use one of aerostack2 internal quadcopter models for now.

+> Note: If you have a non-terminating program you can use Ctrl+C to stop the current program

 In this terminal you can also run ROS2 introspection using the ros2 cli tools such as
 ```bash
 # Introspect current state